We invite you to participate in our two major events each year.

 Players must have active membership in the U.S. Chess Federation.

-Prizes include cash for first and second place in both sections.
+Prizes include first, second, and third place in both sections.

 This tournament is named for the City of Forest which is the county seat and base of operations for the Scott County Chess Club.